Eagle Mountain/Carrizo Mountain Ranches

 Other wildlife include fox, javelina, coyote, eagles, mountain lion, bobcat, songbirds, hummingbirds, and an amazing diversity of reptiles, invertebrates and mammals, making this a very special place to see and experience the various Chihuahuan Desert wildlife species.

 Price and Remarks

 The Eagle Mountain Ranch coupled with the nearby Carrizo Mountain Ranch are offered as a package transaction at $795 per deeded acre or $60,567,075.00.
-The General Land Office and Texas Pacific Land Trust adjoining leases will be assigned to the purchaser.
+The General Land Office leases will be assigned to the purchaser.
 The exact mineral ownership is not known by the Seller or Brokers, but all minerals owned will convey with the sale.
 The Brokers know and have discussed the possibility of adding the ranch property lying between the Eagle Mountain Ranch and the Carrizo Mountain Ranch.
-This adjoining property contains approximately 47,000 deeded acres and 16,000 acres of Texas Pacific Land Trust Lease.
-The owner of this adjoining ranch has indicated willingness to sell this property, given a reasonable amount of time to locate a replacement ranch.
+This adjoining property contains approximately 47,000 deeded acres and the owner of this adjoining ranch has indicated willingness to sell this property, given a reasonable amount of time to locate a replacement ranch.

 If you are in the market for a large land holding offering scenery, hunting opportunities, cattle ranching and the potential of long-term appreciation, please give us a call to schedule an inspection.
 The beauty, contrast, and vastness of the Eagle Mountain Ranch and nearby Carrizo Mountain Ranch make this offering one that should be strongly considered.